 When someone passes away, it can be a sad and stressful time.
 If you think there is something wrong with your friend's or relative's Will then you may be able to contest it.
-Our expert contesting a Will solicitors are recommended in the Legal 500, and we are also members of the Association of Contentious Trusts and Probate Specialists and the Society of Trusts and Estate Practitioners.
+Our expert contesting a Will solicitors are recommended in the Legal 500, and are members of the Association of Contentious Trusts and Probate Specialists as well as the Society of Trusts and Estate Practitioners.

-If you believe you have been left out of a Will or you have not been left something that was promised to you, then it may be possible to challenge the Will.
+If you have been left out of a Will or you believe you have not been left something that was promised to you, then it may be possible to challenge the Will.
 With property prices the way they are today in London, there can a lot at stake.
-A contesting a Will solicitor in London can be at your side throughout the duration of your case and to ensure you get the best possible outcome.
+Our Contentious Will and Probate Solicitors in London can be at your side throughout the duration of your case and to ensure you get the best possible outcome.

 In recent decades, there has been an upsurge in the use of DIY Wills; this has meant that many Wills are contested and invalid.
-For a Will to be valid, it needs to have been executed correctly.
-This means the Will needs to be in writing, signed and witnessed by two witnesses.
+For a will to be valid, it needs to have been executed correctly.
+This means the Will needs to be in writing, signed and witnessed by two people.

 Making a claim for reasonable provision